 The University has followed the Principles to develop a simple Material Transfer Agreement letter to be used in the transfer of biomedical research tools developed at the University to third parties for research purposes.
 There are two forms of this letter: one for nonprofit institutions and another for commercial firms.
-These forms, copies of which are attached and are also available on the Office of Research web site (www.pitt.edu/~offres/proposal/mta_intro.html), should be used by investigators who wish to transfer biomedical resources to third parties.
+These forms, copies of which are attached and are also available on the Office of Research web site (edited 2019 to update URL: www.osp.pitt.edu/ccc-material-transfer-agreements), should be used by investigators who wish to transfer biomedical resources to third parties.
 In certain cases, a more stringent letter for a Material Transfer Agreement may be warranted, and the researcher is advised to check with the Office of Research and the Office of Technology Management if any questions arise as to the appropriate format.

 2. Ensuring academic freedom and timely disclosure of research findings.

 Delays in publication can hinder the advancement and dissemination of knowledge and as such, can be both costly and detrimental to the University's mission.
 It is the responsibility of researchers to publish their results so that the research community can learn of important findings that advance the frontiers of knowledge to the benefit of all.
-The Principles make clear that Aexcessive publication delays or requirements for editorial control, approval of publications, or withholding of data all undermine the credibility of research results and are unacceptable.
+The Principles make clear that excessive publication delays or requirements for editorial control, approval of publications, or withholding of data all undermine the credibility of research results and are unacceptable.
 When dealing with commercial firms, the University of Pittsburgh is careful to emphasize that it does not do secret research.
 Similarly, in negotiating contracts with these firms, the Office of Research and the Office of Technology Management are scrupulous in insisting that research results are free to be published.
 Short delays in publication (of no more than 60 days) are permitted to enable the sponsor's review of material deemed proprietary.
 Further delay to seek patent protection may be accommodated, but the total delay period should not exceed 180 days.
 Investigators must not accept terms from sponsors that unduly limit the right publish research results.